Bobby Finke

 Robert Christian Finke (/ˈfɪŋk/ FINK; born November 6, 1999), better known as Bobby Finke, is an American competitive swimmer.
 He won two gold medals for the United States in the 2020 Summer Olympics: the men's 800-meter and 1500-meter freestyle swims.
-Finke successfully defended his title in 1500 m freestyle at the 2024 Summer Olympics, setting the world record and added a silver medal in the 800 m freestyle.
-He swam for the University of Florida in Gainesville, Florida from 2018 to 2022 under Coach Anthony Nesty.
+Finke successfully defended his title in 1500 m freestyle at the 2024 Summer Olympics, setting the world record.
+He added a silver medal in the 800 m freestyle.
+He swam for the University of Florida in Gainesville, Florida, from 2018 to 2022 under Coach Anthony Nesty.
 He currently swims as part of the pro group at UF.
-Before swimming in college, Bobby swam for Coach Fred Lewis on the Saint Petersburg Aquatics club team (also known as SPA), located in Saint Petersburg, Florida.
+Before swimming in college, Finke swam for coach Fred Lewis on the Saint Petersburg Aquatics club team (also known as SPA), located in Saint Petersburg, Florida.

 Career

 Early career

 At 14 years old, Finke broke the Florida Age Group State Championships (FLAGS) 800m freestyle meet record with a time of 8:25.20.
 He proceeded to break the 1500m freestyle meet record, dropping over 15 seconds, for a time of 15:56.82.
 Finke also won the USA Swimming Open Water Junior Nationals by finishing first of all swimmers under 18 years of age.
 Finke finished seventh overall in a field that included both the pro open water swimmers as well as collegiate swimmers.